Life at Sackler Institute of Graduate Biomedical Sciences

 Leaves of Absence and Withdrawal

-The Sackler Institute follows all GSAS rules pertaining to leave of absence with the following modification: Students requesting a leave of absence should submit a letter to their graduate advisor stating the reason for the leave and include the last date of participation in the program.
+The Sackler Institute of Graduate Biomedical Sciences follows all GSAS rules pertaining to leave of absence with the following modification: Students requesting a leave of absence should submit a letter to their graduate advisor stating the reason for the leave and include the last date of participation in the program.
 A copy of this letter should be provided to the Sackler Office.

 Any problems concerning the inappropriate behavior of students or faculty members should be brought to the attention of the associate dean, Dr. Naoko Tanese, immediately for necessary action.
 Depending on the severity of the situation, disciplinary action may be taken.

-As part of a long-standing commitment of non-discrimination and equal opportunity in all of its employment practices, the School of Medicine prohibits sexual harassment or intimidation in the workplace.
-Human Resources Department provides faculty and managers with the option of accessing an interactive Internet-based sexual harassment prevention-training program or attending the Preventing Sexual Harassment Workshop.
-The interactive internet-based training is easily accessible from any computer linked to the Internet and requires the successful completion of a test (approximately 45 minutes).
-The Preventing Sexual Harassment Workshop is a classroom-based interactive learning experience that combines lecture, group exercises and video scenarios.
-To register for a workshop, please call the Organizational Development and Learning Department at 404-3868.
+As part of a long-standing commitment of nondiscrimination and equal opportunity in all of its employment practices, NYU School of Medicine prohibits sexual harassment or intimidation in the workplace.
+The Department of Human Resources provides faculty and managers with the option of accessing an interactive internet-based sexual harassment prevention-training program or attending the Preventing Sexual Harassment Workshop.
+The interactive internet-based training is easily accessible from any computer connected to the internet and requires the successful completion of a test (approximately 45 minutes).
+The Preventing Sexual Harassment Workshop is a classroom-based interactive learning experience that combines lecture, group exercises, and video scenarios.
+To register for a workshop, please call the Department of Organizational Development and Learning at 212-404-3868.

 It is also an established policy of NYU School of Medicine to foster the full realization of equal economic opportunity at all levels and in all segments of the faculty and staff through a positive and continuing affirmative action program.
 The medical school aims to provide opportunities for all faculty members and employees to realize their potential and to assist them both to function more effectively and reach a level commensurate with their abilities.
 All personnel are responsible for assuring its continuing success.

-PhD candidates receive an annual stipend and other financial aid throughout their tenure.
+PhD candidates receive an annual stipend and other financial support throughout their tenure.

 Tuition and Fees